LaRambla20/Repo04_RT1-assignment2/README.md

 If the string entered is not among these commands a warning message is issued on the screen.
 Otherwise, for the first six elements of this list the node sends a request message containing the correspondent character to the server node and prints the latter's response.
 These actions are ciclically repeated until the command `q`, which makes the node terminate, is entered by the user.

 ## Implementation - controller node code
 The C++ script related to the controller node is composed of a main function, 2 call-back functions and 2 "regular" functions.
-The first callback function refers to the subscriber task accomplished by the node and is called every time that a message is published on the `/base_scan` topic.
-The second one refers instead to the server task carried out by the node and is called every time that a request message of the service `/change_vel` is issued by the client.
+The first call-back function refers to the server task carried out by the node and is called every time that a request message of the service `/change_vel` is issued by the client.
+The second one refers instead to the subscriber task accomplished by the node and is called every time that a message is published on the `/base_scan` topic.

 ### Main
 The main function can be described in pseudocode as follows: